 "For we define the qualitative identity and difference of two people's sense-experiences in terms of the similarity and dissimilarity of their reactions to empirical tests.
-To determine, for instance, whether two people have the same colour sense we observe whether they classify all the colour expanses with which they are confronted in the same way; and when we say that a man is color-blind, what we are asserting is that he classifies certain colour expanses in a different way from that in which they would be classified by the majority of people."(Ayer 1952, p.
-132)
+To determine, for instance, whether two people have the same colour sense we observe whether they classify all the colour expanses with which they are confronted in the same way; and, when we say that a man is colour-blind, what we are asserting is that he classifies certain colour expanses in a different way from that in which they would be classified by the majority of people" [9, p.
+132].

 Another reason why two humans can understand each other even though they have totally different life experiences is because they have very similar physical bodies.
-While no two human bodies are exactly the same they still have very similar structure.
+While no two human bodies are exactly the same, they still have very similar structure.
 Furthermore, our bodies have limits which determine how we can explore the world through them (e.g., we can only move our hands so fast).
 On the other hand, the world is also structured and imposes restrictions on how we can explore it through our actions (e.g., an object that is too wide may not be graspable).
-Because we have similar bodies and because we live in the same physical world there is a significant overlap which allows us to have a shared understanding.
-Similar ideas have been proposed in psychology and have been gaining popularity in recent years (Glenberg 1997; O'Regan & Noë 2001; Noë 2004; Gibbs 2006).
+Because we have similar bodies and because we live in the same physical world, there is a significant overlap which allows us to have a shared understanding.
+Similar ideas have been proposed in psychology and have been gaining popularity in recent years [15], [25], [34], [35].

 Consequently, experience must constantly shape or change all internal representations of the agent over time.
 Whatever representations are used they must be flexible enough to be able to change and adapt when new experience becomes available.
-There is a good amount of experimental evidence to suggest that such adaptation takes place in biological systems.
-For example, the representation of the fingers in the somatosensory cortex of a monkey depends on the pattern of their use (Wang et al. 1995).
-If two of the fingers are used more often than other fingers then the number of neurons in the somatosensory cortex that are used to encode these two fingers will increase (Wang et al. 1995).
+A good amount of experimental evidence suggests that such adaptation takes place in biological systems.
+For example, the representation of the fingers in the somatosensory cortex of a monkey depends on the pattern of their use [36].
+If two of the fingers are used more often than other fingers then the number of neurons in the somatosensory cortex that are used to encode these two fingers will increase [36].

-The affordance representation described in (Stoytchev 2005a) is influenced by the actual history of interactions between the robot and the tools.
+The affordance representation described in [32] is influenced by the actual history of interactions between the robot and the tools.
 The affordance representation is pliable and can accommodate the latest empirical evidence about the properties of the tool.
-For example, the representation can accommodate tools that can break - a drastic change that significantly alters their affordances.
+For example, the representation can accommodate tools that can break-a drastic change that significantly alters their affordances.